mhuggins/boxviewrb/README.md

 <a name="configuration"/>
 ### Configuration

 Defining an api key is the only required configuration.
-To get your own API Key, visit Box.com and get a developer account.
+To get your own API Key, visit [Box and get a developer account](https://app.box.com/developers/services).
 Then create a new Box View application.
 Scroll to the bottom of the application settings page to find your api key.

 ```ruby
 BoxView.api_key = "#{BOXVIEW_APIKEY}" # Example: 'gyheecmm6ckk8jutlowlzfh2tbg72kck'